unguul/learn/pages/02.background/02.the-client-server-conversation/docs.md

     category: docs
 ---

-One of the most common misconceptions is that web applications are coherent pieces of software that sit on a server somewhere, and that the client "runs" this application in their browser.
-This is actually an illusion, carefully crafted to provide a smooth experience for the end user.
+One of the most common misconceptions is that web applications are coherent pieces of software that a client "runs" in their browser.
+This is actually an illusion, crafted to provide a smooth experience for the end user.

-In reality, web applications are *conversations* between two agents with very poor memory - the **server**, and the **client** - which may be a web browser, mobile app, or another application.
-In modern web applications both the client *and* the server are typically going to need to run some code throughout their conversation.
+In reality, web applications are *conversations* between two agents - the **server** and the **client**.
+The client may be a web browser, mobile app, or other application.
+The server may be Apache, NGNIX, IIS, or some other server.
+In modern web applications, both the client *and* the server typically need to run some code.
 What's more, in the case of a PHP application, the client and server don't even speak the same language!
 The server runs only PHP, while the client runs only Javascript.
-(Note that there *are* server-side Javascript stacks, but we do not use them.)
+(There are server-side Javascript stacks, but we do not use them.)

 ## Server-side versus client-side code

-Beginning developers are often confused by this, and you see questions on Stack Overflow like "how do I get my PHP in my Javascript" or "how do I keep the user from downloading the PHP and seeing my API keys?"
-These questions come from a misconception that users are actually *downloading* PHP files and then somehow running the scripts in their browser.
-This misconception is exacerbated by the way that web servers like Apache, by default, use the name and relative path of a PHP script as the URL required to run that script.
-Thus, it's easy to conclude that visiting **http://owlfancy.com/admin/login.php** is causing your browser to download **login.php** and run the script in that file.
+Beginning developers are often confused by the difference between server-side and client-side code.
+You may have seen questions on Stack Overflow like "how do I get my PHP in my Javascript" or "how do I keep the user from downloading the PHP and seeing my API keys?"

+These questions come from a misconception that users are actually *downloading* PHP files and running the scripts in their browser.
+It's easy to conclude that visiting **http://owlfancy.com/login.php** is causing your browser to download **login.php** and run the script in that file.
 But this is not the case!

 ### Server-side code

-What actually happens is that users, through their browsers (clients), make a **request** to the **web server** for a **resource**.
-This is usually done via a Uniform **Resource** Locator, better known as a URL.
-The web server generates a **response** to the request, and in the case of image, Javascript, CSS, and other static resources, it often does simply return the contents of the corresponding file.
+When a user visits **http://owlfancy.com/login.php**, the user's browser  makes a **request** to the **web server** for a **resource**.
+This is done via a Uniform Resource Locator, better known as a URL.
+The web server generates a **response** to the request.
+In the case of image, Javascript, CSS, or other static resource, it returns the contents of the corresponding file.
 But when the client requests a resource that is mapped to a PHP script, the web server doesn't return the contents of the script.
 Instead, it *executes* the script on the server and returns the *output* of that script.

-In the case of a web page, the output is usually an HTML document.
-However, a server-side script could produce JSON, XML, Javascript, CSS, or even dynamically generated images as its response.
-What's important is that the actual code of the script is never sent to the client - if it were, this could open all sorts of security risks!
+The output is usually an HTML document, but in many cases it could be Javascript, CSS, JSON, XML, or even a dynamically generated image.
+What's important is that the actual code of the script is never sent to the client.

 ### Client-side code

-There are cases when the server *does* need to send code back to the client.
-For example, we might want to allow the client to automatically check if the information filled into a form is syntactically valid, without having to submit another request to the server.
-For this to work, we need a language that is universally understood by all types of browsers and clients.
-Luckily for us, such a language exists - it's called Javascript.
+There are cases when the server *does* need to send a script back to the client.
+For example, checking if the information filled in a form is syntactically valid.
+For this to work, we need a language that is  understood by both all kinds of clients (any browser, app, phone, etc).
+Lucky for us, such a language exists - it's called Javascript.

-When you visit any modern web page, you first get the page itself (usually an HTML document), but then it contains a bunch of references to images, Javascript files, CSS files, and all sorts of other resources that are meant to enhance your experience of the page.
-Your browser is smart enough to see those references, and automatically request those resources as well.
-Then when it's finished grabbing a resource, it takes some action - displaying an image on the page, running some Javascript code, or modifying the styles of elements on the page.
+When you visit any modern web page, you first get the page itself, usually an HTML document.
+Then you get references to images, Javascript files, CSS files, and all sorts of resources that enhance your experience of the page.
+Your browser sees the references and automatically requests the resources.
+When it's finished grabbing a resource, it takes some action - displaying an image, running some Javascript, or modifying styles.

 Thus, to answer the questions from earlier: